Fast Boy

-Fast Boy is a German EDM and house duo formed in Berlin in 2021.
+Fast Boy (stylized as FAST BOY) is a German EDM and house duo formed in Berlin in 2021.
 It consists of the brothers Lucas and Felix Hain.

 History

 Lucas and Felix Hain originally are from Karlstadt and founded Fast Boy in February 2021 in Berlin.
 They were musically active beforehand under the name Oh Brother in Würzburg.
 Both of them are record producers, songwriters and singers and collaborated with Meduza, Elley Duhé, Tiësto, Afrojack, Alok, Ofenbach, Öwnboss and Armin Van Buuren among others.
 "Castle" was released in 2022 starring Hugel and Alle Farben.

 The duo gained attention when they featured in "Bad Memories" by Meduza and James Carter.
 The song peaked at number 13 in the German single charts.
 In February 2023, they released "Forget You" in collaboration with German DJ Topic which peaked at position 73 in the German single charts.

 The duo is under contract with the management agency Friends with Benefits.

 In 2024 Fast Boy collaborated with Italian singer Raf on their song "Wave", which sampled Raf's hit track "Self Control".